justingreerbbi/Reaper-Net/README.md

 -   Add proper support for icons for different types of markers.
 -   Finish migrating reaper-node functions to use core API and hooks instead of direct integration.
 -   Start really honing on on structure, API, and exported hooks.
 Determine what is core and what is a plugin.
+-   Add server API to save all markers and data so it is not always in localstorage.
+Localstorage should be for quick access.

 ## Features